bhaswatic/bhaswatic/README.md

 ---

-📍 Based in Atlanta · ✍🏽 Also write about music, media, and the art of attention at [bhaswatic.com](https://bhaswatic.com)
+📍 Based in Atlanta, Georgia · ✍🏽 Also write about music, media, and the art of attention at [bhaswatic.com](https://bhaswatic.com)
+Previously at SAP SuccessFactors (Washington, DC-metro) and GE Digital (Boston, Massachusetts)